eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/createDomainParticipant.rst

 .. warning::
-   Following the `DDSI-RTPS V2.2`_ standard (Section 9.6.1.1), the default ports are calculated depending on the domainId, as it is explained in section :ref:`listening_locators_defaultPorts`.
+   Following the `DDSI-RTPS V2.2`_ standard (Section 9.6.1.1), the default ports are calculated depending on the
+   |DomainId-api|, as it is explained in section :ref:`listening_locators_defaultPorts`.
-   Thus, it is encouraged to use domainIds lower than 200 (over domainId 233 default port assign will fail consistently).
+   Thus, it is encouraged to use |DomainId-api| lower than 200 (over |DomainId-api| 233 default port assign will fail consistently).

 |DomainParticipantFactory::create_participant-api|
 will return a null pointer if there was an error during the operation, e.g.